 For cycling enthusiasts, Kelowna has one of the most extensive bicycle networks in Canada for a community its size.

 Myra Canyon is one of the valley's most popular parks.
 Cyclists and walkers can enjoy an extended trek along the railway trestles.
 Lake Okanagan itself is a 132-kilometre long lake that offers swimming, boating, parasailing, and other recreation.

 A number of guided tours are also available, including multi-day trips, picnic outings, and sailing tours.

 Restaurant, Breweries, and Bars in Kelowna

-Kelowna welcomes foodies and revelers with a robust restaurant, bar and brewery scene.
+Kelowna welcomes foodies and revellers with a robust restaurant, bar and brewery scene.
 From street-side cafes to lake-side bistros, there's no excuse for going hungry.
 Among the popular choices is RauDZ Regional Table, a bistro that has a 21-foot table where diners can gather to eat and talk together.
-However, there are still smaller tables where people cn choose to sit if they don't want to take a seat at the big table.
+However, there are still smaller tables where people can choose to sit if they don't want to take a seat at the big table.
 92% of the bistro's food comes from local sources, and they exclusively serve local wines.

 Nightlife in Kelowna

 Whether you enjoy listening to live music, prefer the dance club scene, or can't resist showing off your skills with some karaoke, you'll find plenty of options with Kelowna's night scene.